Griese History, Family Crest & Coats of Arms

 The Griese surname is thought to be derived from the Middle English word "grice," which is in turn from the Old French "gris," meaning "grey."
 It was most likely originally a nickname for a grey-haired man.
 Although, there was also a Middle English word "grise," which meant "pig."

 While this etymology is typical, we must take the time to point out the Norman origin which is just as likely as the Magni Rotuli Scaccarii Normanniae lists Richard de Grisy, as holding lands there in 1180.

 Early Origins of the Griese family

 This web page shows only a small excerpt of our Griese research.
-Another 149 words (11 lines of text) covering the year 1555 is included under the topic Early Griese History in all our PDF Extended History products and printed products wherever possible.
+Another 149 words (11 lines of text) covering the years 1555 and 1651 are included under the topic Early Griese History in all our PDF Extended History products and printed products wherever possible.

 Griese Spelling Variations

 Spelling variations of this family name include: Grice, Gryce, Gryse, Grise, Grisewood, DeGrice, Grycie and many more.

 Early Notables of the Griese family (pre 1700)